vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 But most transaction critical databases in my microservices architecture are strong ACID compliant RDBMSes

-> the concept of transactional boundaries and consistency is very different in a microservice architecture
+    THE CONCEPT OF TRANSACTIONAL CONSISTENCY IS DIFFERENT BECAUSE OF THE NUMBER OF ACTORS INVOLVED IN STORING THE COMPONENTS OF THAT TRANSACTION

 * The worst of all scenarios is when these backups have to be co-ordinated between disparate databases where data that is part of one business transaction is split and stored.

-> Diversity is not necessarily good here
+> Diversity is not necessarily helpful here

-*

-  > Sharing the database between microservices is an anti-pattern
+* Sharing the database between microservices is an anti-pattern

   But the ability to co-ordinate and extract consistent backups between multiple independent databases is **_life-saving_** in a microservices architecture.
 * Use domain driven design to sensibly isolate and decouple components of business logic that are mutually exclusive